 Mr. Eckel is a graduate of Harvard Law School and holds a Master of Laws in Taxation degree from Boston University School of Law.
 He received his undergraduate degree from the United States Air Force Academy and has over thirty years of practice as a lawyer.
 He is admitted to the Massachusetts Bar and is qualified to practice before the Massachusetts Supreme Judicial Court, the Massachusetts Federal District Court and the United States Tax Court and First Circuit Court of Appeals.

 He concentrates his practice in the areas of estate planning/administration, probate, taxation and general corporate and business planning areas.
 He is a member of the Massachusetts, New Hampshire and Boston Bar Associations with section memberships in the Taxation, Business Law, Estate Planning, and Trusts and Estates sections and committees.
 He is also a member of the Massachusetts chapter of MANAELA, the National Academy of Elder Law Attorneys, and is a past member of the Chapter Board of Directors.

-He is a principal of the Eckel, Morgan & O’Connor LLC.
+He is a principal of the Eckel, Morgan & O’Connor.
 Previously, he was a partner in several Boston law firms including Hamilton, Dahmen & Randall, Grabill & Ley, Inc., and Barron & Stadfeld, P.C.
 He has been awarded the “AV” professional rating, the highest rating of the Martindale-Hubbell Rating System for attorneys.